FreeON/freeon/ICQCB_Orbitals.md

 ∫ Χ<sub>i</sub>Χ<sub>j</sub> dτ = 0 if i ≠ j

-However, since we normally use analytical functions to represente them, in practice there is certain degree of overlap between the orbital wave functions:
+However, since we normally use analytical functions to represent them, in practice there is certain degree of overlap between the orbital wave functions:

 ∫ ΧiΧj dτ = Sij